Frankston High School (Texas)

 Frankston High School is a public high school located in Frankston, Texas.
 It is part of the Frankston Independent School District located in northeastern Anderson County and classified as a 2A school by the UIL.
-In 2013, the school was rated "Met Standard" by the Texas Education Agency.
+During 2023-2024, Frankston High School had an enrollment of 252 students and a student to teacher ratio of 10.07.
+The school received an A from the Texas Education Agency for the 2024–2025 school year.